typicode/jsonplaceholder/README.md

 JSONPlaceholder
 ===============

-JSONPlaceholder is simple fake online REST API for testing and prototyping It's like [image placeholders](http://placehold.it/) but for web developer.
+JSONPlaceholder is simple fake online REST API for testing and prototyping.

-You can find it running on Heroku: http://jsonplaceholder.typicode.com
+It's like [image placeholders](http://placehold.it/) but for web developers.

 Why?
 ----